Data Centers in Hamilton

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Hamilton are strategically located to serve the city's strong industrial, manufacturing, and healthcare sectors.
-Proximity to the Queen Elizabeth Way (QEW) highway provides excellent access to the entire Golden Horseshoe region, including Toronto's financial district.
+Proximity To Key Business Districts: Data centers in Hamilton are strategically positioned to serve the city's strong industrial, advanced manufacturing, and healthcare sectors.
+The location offers low-latency connectivity to the commercial hubs along the Queen Elizabeth Way highway, connecting the entire Golden Horseshoe economic region.

-Regional Market Reach: From Hamilton, businesses can effectively serve the entire Southern Ontario market, a population of over 14 million people.
-This makes it an excellent location for disaster recovery sites for Toronto-based operations or primary infrastructure for regional businesses.
+Regional Market Reach: From Hamilton, businesses can effectively serve a population of over 7 million people across the Greater Toronto and Hamilton Area (GTHA) and Southwestern Ontario.
+This makes it an excellent base for application delivery and disaster recovery strategies targeting Canada's largest economic region.

 Natural Disaster Risk